HK Express: Livery

-Original livery
+First livery

-The original livery features a white fuselage with a blue engine and wingtip.
+The first livery features a white fuselage with a blue engine and wingtip.
 The words "Hong Kong Express" are painted under the windows, with its former name "港聯航空" at the rear door.

 Second livery

-The second livery features the standard HNA Group Airline livery, almost identical with the livery of Hong Kong Airlines, with the golden bauhinia design on its logo.
-The only difference is the word "Express" in block letters painted under the windows.
+The second livery features the standard HNA Group airline livery, almost identical with the livery of Hong Kong Airlines, with the golden bauhinia design on its logo.
+The only difference is the word "Express" in block letters is painted under the windows.